A Generalized Richardson Number Diagnostic for Turbulence in the Free Atmosphere: Derivation of the new Richardson number

 \subsection{The TKE budget equation}

-We start with the turbulent kinetic energy (TKE) budget equation, which is derived from the incompressible Navier–Stokes equations written in a local Cartesian coordinate system under the Boussinesq approximation.
-Following Reynolds' decomposition, each variable is written as the sum of a mean value ($\overline{u}$) and turbulent (fluctuation) parts ($u'$):
+The turbulent kinetic energy (TKE) budget equation for a stratified flow is derived from the incompressible Navier-Stokes equations under the Boussinesq approximation \citep[e.g.,][]{Stull1988}.
+Following Reynolds decomposition, each flow variable is expressed as the sum of a mean and a turbulent fluctuation, e.g. $u_i = \overline{u_i} + u_i'$, where $i=1,2,3$ correspond to the zonal, meridional, and vertical directions respectively, and repeated indices imply summation.
+The TKE is defined as $\overline{e} = \frac{1}{2}\overline{u_i'u_i'}$, and its budget takes the form \citep{Stull1988}: